GayathriNatarajan123/FinalCapstone/README.md

 ## User Registration
 To add a new user to the application, follow these steps:
-* Look for an option to "r - Registering a user".
+* Look for an option "r - Registering a user".
 Enter "r" in the command prompt.
 * Enter the new user's username and password.
 * Submit the form by pressing enter.
 * The application verifies if a user with the same username already exists.